este/este/README.md

 - Always use settostring helper for actions.
 - Even though we can use `import {canUseDOM} from 'react/lib/ExecutionEnvironment'` to detect browser/server, don't use it since it's runtime value.
 Use webpack DefinePlugin to set process.env.IS_BROWSER rather, because compilation removes dead code then.
 - [aeflash.com/2015-02/react-tips-and-best-practices.html](http://aeflash.com/2015-02/react-tips-and-best-practices.html)
+- Why React `this.state` isn't used?
+Because whole app state belongs to app one global immutable app state.
+So we can log it easily, user can navigate out page with half fulfilled form without losing its state, and more.
 - You can still use Closure Tools, [gist](https://gist.github.com/steida/afbc595a1e2f27e925d9)

 ## Notes